 Dear MNRS Colleagues,

-MNRS is the premiere regional nursing research society because of you - our 1350 amazing members!
-I look forward to working with you, our incredibly dedicated Board Members, and our talented Association Headquarters staff.
-We will be actively engaged in strategic planning in October and will seek input from stakeholders about the future of MNRS.
+MNRS is the premiere regional nursing research society because of you – our 1400 amazing members!
+I look forward to working with you, with our incredibly dedicated Board Members, and with our talented Parthenon Management Group staff.
+We will continue to work on the strategic planning begun by former president, Sue Rawl, and her board, and will seek input from members about the future of MNRS.
+One of our main goals will be to assure financial stability for the organization in these times of economic insecurity.
 I know we can count on our members to share their perspectives on what is working well and what we could do better in the next few years.

 President, Midwest Nursing Research Society (MNRS)